Dennis is the only Ajax graduate to play for Norwich City so

 Brugge (loan) and a second spell with Club Brugge.
 A broken leg

-ended his career and he ran a bar in Bruges.
+ended his career and he then ran a bar in Bruges.

 According to Mike Davage's article "Canaries Flown From The Nest"